SrFDeMilleGroup/pixelfly-python-control/README.md

   - Camera configurations can be set in this section.
 Only some common settings are implemented now.
   - A sanity check of exposure time setting is included at the backend.
   - Changing sensor format or binning can change image size, as well as the absolute limit of ROI.

+- TCP Control
+	- Other programs can send data to this program through network.
+For now the received data is interpreted as scan sequence.

 - Save/Load Settigns